Massachusetts general contractor license and insurance requirements

 Out-of-state businesses must register as home improvement contractors if they plan to perform this type of work in Massachusetts.
 These businesses must provide a foreign corporation certificate of registration from the Massachusetts Secretary of the Commonwealth with their registration application.

-What kind of insurance does a general contractor need in Massachusetts?
+What insurance does a general contractor need in Massachusetts?

 In addition to getting your CSL or registering as a HIC, you may want general contractor insurance to protect your business.
 Consider the following types of Massachusetts business insurance for general contractors: